 While you listen and talk to the person about how they are feeling, you should never promise to keep everything they are telling you a secret.

-If you believe that the person self-harming is in need of medical attention or has taken an overdose then you will need to tell someone, perhaps a teacher, youth worker or parent.
+If you believe that the person self-harming is in need of medical attention or has taken an overdose then you will need to tell someone.
+Primarily the child protection officer but also potentially a teacher, youth worker or parent.

-If the person mentions suicide, you must take it seriously and tell a responsible adult (teacher, youth worker etc.), even if they tell you not to.
+If the person mentions that they are suicidal, you must take it seriously.
+Establish whether they have a plan in place to complete suicide, and if they do tell a responsible adult (primarily the child protection officer but also a teacher, youth worker etc.), even if they tell you not to.
+If there is no plan in place it is still worth discussing with one of the aforementioned people.
 Perhaps suggest that you go to talk to someone together.

 In the case of severe self-harm requiring medical intervention/ A&E, parents will be informed immediately, unless it is known that self-harm is symptomatic of abuse in the home, at which point, you may take the decision to make a referral directly to the appropriate authority without informing the parents.

-If a member of staff becomes aware of or is alerted to a new or escalated self-harming issue, or a young person discloses new or escalated self-harm, they should make a written report, WHAT SHOULD BE INCLUDED IN THIS REPORT?
-Who they are (HATW ID number), date of the event, what was disclosed, how concerned staff member is about it. even if the incident eventually turns out to be an isolated one that was not indicative of a serious underlying emotional or abusive cause.
+If a member of staff becomes aware of or is alerted to a new or escalated self-harming issue, or a young person discloses new or escalated self-harm, they should make a written report.
+This report should include the date of the event, what was disclosed, how concerned staff member is about it.
+A report should be made even if the incident eventually turns out to be an isolated one that was not indicative of a serious underlying emotional or abusive cause.

 If a young person suggests there is evidence of self-harm beneath their clothing, a member of staff should accept such statements and must never ask the pupil to remove clothing to reveal wounds/bruises etc. A school nurse or a Doctor may investigate such evidence in a sensitive and appropriate manner in the Health Centre or A&E.